The Benefits of Playing an Instrument

 Effect on School

-Rather than think of these as ‘the negatives’, they ought to be taken into consideration objectively.
+Rather than thinking of these as “the negatives”, you should take these into consideration objectively.
 Let’s look at some of the more commonly raised issues:

-Academic work, revision and big projects can already be time-consuming, so adding an instrument to the mix can potentially have a big effect.
+Academic work, revision and big projects can already be time-consuming — so adding an instrument into the mix can potentially have a big effect.
 Careful management of time is essential.
 Use instrument practice to break up academic work.
 As mentioned earlier, this can improve workflow and keep the mind fresh and stimulated.
 Try and stick to timed sessions.
-30 minutes of practice and no more.
+30-60 minutes of practice and no more.
 This will help with discipline and ensure that your child can practice regularly and consistently.

 If your child is spending lots of time practising their instrument, they might neglect their academic studies.
 This can sometimes be a cause for concern when it comes to grades.
 However, as long as practice time is somewhat regimented and consistent, music lessons can actually improve motivation, intake of information, memory, problem-solving and more.
 Not only that, but musical grades can look great on a CV or University application — even if music is not what your child pursues in higher education and beyond.

 The Teacher’s Perspective